williamjin95/terminal-appT1A3/README.md

 ## R6 ##

 Match Tracking & Analysis:
-Users can track team matches by entering details like date, opponent, venue, & final score.
-During games, they log player & team stats such as goals, tackles, kicks, etc. Afterward, analysis tools help spot trends & assess performance.
+Users can monitor team matches, including details like date, opponent, venue, and final score.
+Additionally, player statistics such as goals, tackles, and kicks are available which enable the identification of trends and evaluation of performance.

 Player Profiles & Performance History:
 Each player's profile includes personal info, position, jersey number, & performance history.
 Detailed stats like season averages, career totals, & trends are available.